What to Inspect in a Used ATV

 Check the Fuel System

 Start by opening the fuel tank and taking a whiff.
-If you smell something akin to turpentine, you have bad gasoline that could have created problems in the fuel system.
+If you smell something akin to turpentine, your machine has bad gasoline that could have created problems in the fuel system.

 Watch the video below to see how to clean fuel injectors.